Below-Market Rate Homes for Sale in Pleasanton

-- 14 Points: At least one adult household member currently Lives or Works in the City of Pleasanton and has done so for less than 1 year.
+- 14 Points: At least one adult household member currently Lives or Works in the City of Pleasanton and has done so for less than two years.

 - 12 Points: At least one adult household member has an immediate family member who currently Lives in the City of Pleasanton and has done so for at least the 2 years prior to time of application.*

 - 10 Points: All others who do not qualify for the above preference point criteria.

 One bonus point will be given to households who qualify for one, any, or all of the below points.

 - 1 Point: Single Parent Head of Household.**

 - 1 Point: Disabled Person Head of Household.***

 - 1 Point: At least one adult household member has lived in the City of Pleasanton for 7 continuous years or longer prior to the time of application.

 *”Immediate Relative” is defined as a son, daughter, brother, sister and/or a parent.